-Itaewon is more multi-cultural than the other neighborhoods in Seoul.
-This was due to the American Army base being stationed here for 13 years.
+Itaewon is more multicultural than the other neighborhoods in Seoul.
+This was because of the American Army base being stationed here for 13 years.

-It’s now moved, but the bars and restaurants are still cater to ex-pats and tourists.
+It’s now moved, but the bars and restaurants are still catering to ex-pats and tourists.
 If you’re a food lover and like to have a few drinks too, then I recommend Itaewon.

 Should I stay in Itaewon?

 The nightlife is more western, with pubs like Sam Ryan’s showing the football at weekends.
-It can get noisy and a bit rowdy on the weekends, but it’s not something to worry about.
-I think it’s a good place to stay if you’re traveling with a group of friends and like enjoying social events.
+It can get noisy and rowdy on the weekends, but it’s not something to worry about.
+I think it’s a good place to stay if you’re traveling with a group of friends who enjoy social events.